phiguera/CharAnalysis/README.md

 % Programmatic selection with automatic save CharAnalysis('mysite.csv', 'modular', [3 7], true)
 ```

+The modular architecture also lays the groundwork for the planned R translation by cleanly separating computation from visualization.

 *Version 2.0 was developed with the assistance of Claude, an AI assistant by Anthropic.
 Claude assisted with code modernization, bug fixes, architecture redesign, and documentation.
 All code was reviewed and validated by the author against Version 1.1 reference outputs.*